March 20, 2026 (3mo ago)

 Written by David Viejo

-npm run build on your local machine.This guide assumes Ubuntu 22.04 or 24.04.
+npm run build locally.This guide assumes Ubuntu 22.04 or 24.04.
 Debian works too with minor differences.

 SSH into your new server: